 2. In the Fallopian Tube

-The egg then travel into the fallopian tube from the ovaries.
-It remain in this tube till sperm fertilize them.
-If the eggs are not fertilized, then they come out of woman’s body at the time of menstrual cycle.
+The egg then travels into the fallopian tube from the ovaries.
+It remains in this tube till sperm fertilize them.
+If the eggs are not fertilized, then they come out of the woman’s body at the time of the menstrual cycle.
+(9)

 3. Sperm’s travel

-5. Division of cells and the formation of embryo
+5. Division of cells and the formation of the embryo

 During this stage, the fertilized egg gets divided into cells.
-These cells or embryo leaves the fallopian tubes and enter into the uterus.
-If the embryo does not progress into the uterus, then this might result into ectopic pregnancy.
+These cells or embryo leaves the fallopian tubes and enters into the uterus.
+If the embryo does not progress into the uterus, then this might result in ectopic pregnancy.
 The embryo should reach the uterus of the female partner.
 So, the proper monitoring is done at the time of fertility treatments to prevent ectopic pregnancies as much as possible.
+(11)

 This is a vital step of conception.
-Here, the fertilized egg implants onto the walls of uterus.
+Here, the fertilized egg implants onto the walls of the uterus.
 At this stage, the conceptus present in the uterus is known as Blastocyst.
-Blastocyst is one of the stages of maturation of fertilized egg.
-After the fifth day of fertilization, blastocyst is formed and implanted into the uterus.
+The blastocyst is one of the stages of maturation of the fertilized egg.
+After the fifth day of fertilization, a blastocyst is formed and implanted into the uterus.

 7. Noting of pregnancy hormones

 Pregnancy hormones are monitored before and during pregnancy.
-Human chorionic Gonadotropin (hCG) hormone is found positive in the body of pregnant woman.
+Human chorionic Gonadotropin (hCG) hormone is found positive in the body of a pregnant woman.
 The levels of hormones are monitored from time to time to determine pregnancy.
-Pregnancy test at the gynecologist’s clinic or hospital is the best way to confirm pregnancy.
+A pregnancy test at the gynecologist’s clinic or hospital is the best way to confirm pregnancy.

 8. Fetal development

-Fetal development is the final step, which takes place over the next months till the birth of the baby.
-The heartbeat of the embryo begins along with the development of brain and spinal cord.
+Fetal development is the final step, which takes place over the next months until the birth of the baby.
+The heartbeat of the embryo begins along with the development of the brain and spinal cord.
 During the 8th week of pregnancy, the embryo develops into a fetus.
-This fetus then develops into a baby till the nine months of pregnancy.
+This fetus then develops into a baby until the nine months of pregnancy.
+(12)

 These are the basic steps of conception.
 If you want to know the ways to improve the chances of conception and have a successful pregnancy, then you can refer the following tips and tricks for increased probability of conception.